punithb1994/Manipal_Android_App_Utsav_2016/README.md

-# What this development is all about!
+# What this Repository/Project/Development is all about!

 This is our first Github Repository, this Android app was developed in March 2016 for Manipal College fest - Utsav.